Level-5 Osaka Office

 Level-5 Osaka Office is a Japanese video game developer and division of Level-5 based in Osaka.
 It is the successor to Level-5 Comcept, originally founded as Comcept, Inc. by former Capcom designer Keiji Inafune on December 1, 2010 as an independent company.
 As Comcept, their works included Soul Sacrifice, Mighty No. 9, ReCore and Red Ash: The Indelible Legend.
 In addition to games on handheld and home consoles, Comcept (and Level-5 Comcept) also developed multiple mobile games.
 The company was acquired by Level-5 in 2017 and became a subsidiary.

 Inafune left Level-5 in 2024.
 Several months later, on March 3, 2025, the company created the Osaka Office in the Level-5 Comcept office.
-Level-5 Comcept continued to exist for a short time before being dissolved at the end of April and merged into the Osaka Office.
+Level-5 Comcept was officially dissolved by a shareholders' resolution on January 13, 2026.
+Its assets will be transferred to Level 5 and Comcept will be shuttered.